Gender and National Identity Essay

 Race and National Identity

 Racism can thus reform itself into super nationalism where the notions of national heritage are refigured, and the culture is converted into more power wanting.
 Racism can be integrated with nationalism to oppress minorities existing in the nation.
-According to Mosse, on reaching to a certain height nationalism is converted into racism (Wade, 2001).
+According to Mosse, on reaching a certain height nationalism is converted into racism (Wade, 2001).
 The difference between the people is no more for identification.
-One can argue that the idea of human identification was chance variation, but that idea is long gone when the nationalism is heightened.
+One can argue that the idea of human identification was chance variation, but that idea is long gone when nationalism is heightened.

 References